 • Rusty Palmer lived on the family farm in Trepanier, known as Palmer’s Flats.
 He was a graduate in Pharmacology and his sister Lillian was famous as an Olympic silver medalist.
 She competed in the 1932 Olympics and the 1934 British Empire Games in track and field events.
 She is in the B.C.
 Sports Hall of Fame.
 Possibly she is the town’s only Olympian?

-• Did you know Peachland has three wineries in its history?
+• Did you know Peachland has four different wineries in its history?
 Hainle comes to mind first for many – it’s the home of the very first ice wine in North America, and they’re still operating today (under new management – you can read the business profile I wrote for Hainle here)

 According to Richard Smith, the first estate winery in BC, Chateau Jonn de Trepanier, was located at the top of Trepanier Rd.
 It was created by Marion John, who was famous for his Riesling.
 He was convinced Canada was ready for European, estate style wineries (his family roots were in Romania).
 A 1977 vintage is shown here.
 Few of these bottles remain, but two of them have a home at the Peachland Museum!
 The vineyard still exists today, but Smith says after operating as First Estate Winery and Chateau St. Clair, it is no longer a winery that you can visit.
 But if you Google First Estate Winery in Peachland, an Airbnb off Cousins Rd comes up.

 Henry Moeller was another winemaker on the Trepanier side of town – Richard says he had a small family cottage winery, but unfortunately he died of cancer and the vineyard was lost as a result.